jimtyhurst/annotated_bibliography/README.md

-# annotated_bibliography
+# Annotated Bbliographies
-Brief notes that help me remember the details of technical papers that I have read.
+This repository holds brief notes that help me remember the details of technical papers that I have read.